FIWARE/catalogue/README.md

 -   The [QuantumLeap](https://github.com/smartsdk/ngsi-timeseries-api/) Generic Enabler supports the storage of context data into a time series database (CrateDB and Timescale)

+The following is a list of Generic Enablers under incubation within the area of Core Data Connectors systems:

+-   The [Canis Major](https://github.com/fiware/CanisMajor) Generic Enabler is a blockchain adaptor that supports various DLTs, the adaptor aims to submit the data to DLT using FIWARE Technologies

 Further information can be found on dedicated pages linked to [Core Context Management](./core/README.md)

 ### Interface with IoT, Robots and Third-Party Systems